sagol-python-for-neuroscientists/course_site_2019/README.md

 The course's final project will be completed during a hackathon orchestrated by the Sagol school.
 A list of projects will be created later on this semester, and each student will assign him or herself to a project.

 **Update:** It seems that the date for the hackathon will be 19-20.6.

+## Alternate class dates
+Due to the strike we'll have a class on Sunday, 26.5, between 10-13 in Sherman 009 (our usual spot).
+The second missing class will occur on our last official meetup, 10.6, which was supposed to be cancelled.